hpenne/smallrand/readme.md

     - This crate compiles faster than `rand` due to it smaller size and minimal dependencies.
 * Why would I choose this over `fastrand`?
     - `fastrand` uses Wyrand as its algorithm, which does not seem to be as respected as ChaCha12 and Xoshiro256++.
+    - Just like `rand` its API encourages you to use thread local RNG instances.